Dr. Linda Osborne

 Kirstin, Assistant & Client Service Representative

-Kirstin grew up in Oliver Springs.
-Her parents brought their animals to Tri-County, which inspired her to apply to work here.
-She has always had a passion for animal care but realized she wanted it to be her career when she was in fourth grade.
-She is currently working on an undergraduate degree and plans to apply to the University of Tennessee to continue her education in veterinary medicine.
+Kirstin grew up right here in Oliver Springs.
+Her parents brought their family pets to Tri-County, which inspired her to apply to work here.
+She has always had a passion for animal care, but realized she wanted it to be her career when she was in fourth grade.
+She graduated with honors with a Bachelor of Science in Animal Science in 2023 and plans to apply to the University of Tennessee to continue her education in veterinary medicine.

 Kirstin loves spending time with her friends and going horseback riding.
-She’s also into hiking; her favorite places to hike are Frozen Head State Park and the Great Smoky Mountain National Park.
+She also enjoys hiking, and some of her favorite places to hike are Frozen Head State Park and the Great Smoky Mountain National Park.